-- d. requiring that facilities grant unfettered access to VDH's Office of Licensure and Certification ("OLC") inspectors for unannounced, unlimited, warrantless inspections, and allowing them to interview any person under the facility's control, direction, or supervision; - e. permitting OLC inspectors to review "any requested records," including patient files, and requiring redaction of patient names and addresses only if the records are removed from the premises; and - f. establishing denial of entry to an inspector as sufficient cause for immediate license revocation or suspension without any process or hearing.
+- c. forbidding qualified, trained healthcare providers licensed in Virginia from providing abortion care, whether medication or aspiration, simply because they are not physicians licensed in the Commonwealth; - d. requiring that facilities grant unfettered access to VDH's Office of Licensure and Certification ("OLC") inspectors for unannounced, unlimited, warrantless inspections, and allowing them to interview any person under the facility's control, direction, or supervision; - e. permitting OLC inspectors to review "any requested records," including patient files, and requiring redaction of patient names and addresses only if the records are removed from the premises; and - f. establishing denial of entry to an inspector as sufficient cause for immediate license revocation or suspension without any process or hearing.
 12 Va.
 Admin.
-Code § 5-412 et seq.

-69. The Licensing Regulations include a myriad of other provisions, and mandate compliance with all of them, as a condition of licensure, unless a waiver is applied for and obtained.
-Consequently, Plaintiffs challenge the entire body of regulations in this lawsuit.

-70. The owners, administrators, healthcare providers, and other staff of a doctor's office or healthcare center found to be providing five or more abortions "per month" without a license may be subject to criminal penalties and civil fines, Va.
-Code Ann. §§ 32.1-27, -136, as well as disciplinary actions, including loss of professional licensure.

-71. Hospital Requirement: While the Licensing Scheme applies only to facilities in which first trimester abortion care is provided, providers of abortion care to Virginians later in pregnancy are targeted by other burdensome restrictions.
+Code § 5-412 et seq. - 70.
+The Licensing Regulations include a myriad of other provisions, and mandate compliance with all of them, as a condition of licensure, unless a waiver is applied for and obtained.
+Consequently, Plaintiffs challenge the entire body of regulations in this lawsuit. - 71.
+The owners, administrators, healthcare providers (including Dr. Doe), and other staff of a doctor's office or healthcare center found to be providing five or more abortions "per month" without a license may be subject to criminal penalties and civil fines, Va.
+Code Ann. §§ 32.1-27, -136, as well as disciplinary actions, including loss of professional licensure. - 72.
+Hospital Requirement: While the Licensing Scheme applies only to facilities in which first trimester abortion care is provided, providers of abortion care to Virginians later in pregnancy are targeted by other burdensome restrictions.
 The Hospital Requirement-a statute enacted in 1975-mandates that abortion during the second trimester of pregnancy be performed in a licensed hospital.
 Va.
 Code Ann. § 18.2-73.
-While the meaning of "hospital" is unclear from the statute, VDH has, at a minimum, required facilities to comply with the regulations for
+While the meaning of "hospital" is unclear from the statute, VDH has, at a minimum, required facilities to comply with the regulations for "Outpatient Surgical Hospitals," which include onerous physical plant and other requirements that are wholly inappropriate for abortion.

-Case 3:18-cv-00428-HEH Document 1 Filed 06/20/18 Page 20 of 62 PageID# 20

-"Outpatient Surgical Hospitals," which include onerous physical plant and other requirements that are wholly inappropriate for abortion.
 12 Va.
 Admin.
 Code §§ 5-410-10-160, -1150-1380.

-72. Physician-Only Law: Also dating back to 1975, the Physician-Only Law exempts only licensed physicians from Virginia's general criminal ban on abortion.
+- 73. Physician-Only Law: Also dating back to 1975, the Physician-Only Law exempts only licensed physicians from Virginia's general criminal ban on abortion.
 The Physician-Only Law has remained in the Code of Virginia, unjustifiably limiting the pool of abortion providers, even while advanced practice clinicians ("APCs")-including licensed nurse practitioners, CNMs, and physician assistants-safely and routinely provide abortion care, including medication and aspiration abortion, in other states throughout the country.
 See Va.
 Code Ann. § 18.2-72.
 The Licensing Regulations contain analogous provisions.
 12 Va.
 Admin.
-Code §§ 5-412-190(B), - 260(B).

-73. Two-Trip Mandatory Delay Law: In addition to the laws that limit who can provide abortion care and how they can provide it, Virginia impermissibly burdens people seeking abortion care by imposing a Two-Trip Mandatory Delay Law.
+Code §§ 5-412-190(B), -260(B). - 74.
+Two-Trip Mandatory Delay Law: In addition to the laws that limit who can provide abortion care and how they can provide it, Virginia impermissibly burdens people seeking abortion care by imposing a Two-Trip Mandatory Delay Law.
 The law requires a pregnant person seeking an abortion to undergo a mandatory ultrasound and then delay their abortion for at least 24 hours, unless they live at least 100 miles from where the abortion is to be performed, in which case the delay is reduced to two hours.
 Apart from that exception, this requirement mandates two separate trips to a facility: one for an ultrasound and the second for an abortion.
 The law also requires providers to verbally offer patients the chance to view the ultrasound image, receive a printed copy, and listen to fetal heart tones, and then to obtain written certification of whether the patient declined or accepted.
 Va.
 Code Ann. § 18.2-76(B)-(C).